Our curriculum ensures learning is effective, exciting and above all, relevant to the needs of our children.

 At Dunton Bassett, we endeavour to make mathematics engaging for all.
 We believe that every child can do maths and tailor our curriculum to ensure that learning is focussed and targeted but also fun and rewarding for all children.

 Our curriculum is mapped by the White Rose Maths Hub scheme of work.
 We focus on a progression from concrete resources, to pictorial representations and finally into the numerical abstract to aid our children’s conceptual understanding.

-TT Rockstars and Mathletics are used throughout the school as an additional tool to support children’s fluency.
+TT Rockstars is used throughout the school as an additional tool to support children’s fluency.

 Science learning follows the National Curriculum to ensure that all pupils have the opportunity to develop their own scientific knowledge and understanding in biology, chemistry and physics.
 We endeavour to make Science as hands on as possible to give pupils the opportunity to see science in the real world.

 Our Computing curriculum comprises a number of different strands: digital literacy, coding, data handling and using technology in the wider world.
 We are also passionate about ensuring our children are clear about e-safety and how to manage their lives in a digital world.
-We use the 'Project Evolve' scheme to teach children about E Safety.
 We use the ‘Teach Computing’ scheme to ensure that all children build on previous learning to enable them to be confident technology students using a range of different programs, websites and apps.

 We use ipad Apps to teach skills such as animation, music creation and e-books alongside Google Classrooms in school and virtual learning.